daliworks/thingplus-guide/doc/GettingStarted_authToken.md

 - Select _raw_
 - Put your OAuth client ID in the `reqId` field.
 This should be unique across all applications connected to Thing+
 - Put your OAuth client secret in the `clientSecret` field.
 These two fields should not be exposed to anyone.
 Keep it **secret**
 - Put the name of your applicaiton into the `name` field.
 This is used to identify your application.
-You should put either your company or service name
+You should enter here your SERVICE NAME, which you can see by going to "service management" in the settings tab when logged in as a service admin.
+Your service name is also the prefix of your address.
+For example "my_service.thingplus.net" - in this case, "my_service" is the name of your service.
 - Change the field `scopes` to determine the rights for your application.
 Read more about acceptable scopes [here](./OAuth2.md)
 - Click the _Send_ button